In her first meeting with PM Modi, US VP Harris talks about defending democracies | Politics

 - United States

-Voicing concern over the threat to democracies around the world, Vice President Kamala Harris on Thursday underscored the need to defend democratic principles and institutions in both India and the US.
+Voicing concern over the threat to democracies around the world, Vice President Kamala Harris has underscored the need to defend democratic principles and institutions in both India and the US.

-Harris made the remarks in a joint media appearance with Prime Minister Narendra Modi before their first in-person meeting at the White House during which they decided to further cement the Indo-US strategic partnership and discussed global issues of common interest, including the Indo-Pacific.
+Harris made the remarks on Thursday in a joint media appearance with Prime Minister Narendra Modi before their first in-person meeting at the White House during which they decided to further cement the Indo-US strategic partnership and discussed global issues of common interest, including Afghanistan and the Indo-Pacific.

-“As democracies around the world are under threat, it is imperative that we defend democratic principles and institutions within our respective countries and around the world, and that we maintain what we must do to strengthen democracy at home and it is incumbent… to protect democracy in the best interest of the people of our country,” she said in her remarks as she welcomed Modi to her ceremonial office.
+''As democracies around the world are under threat, it is imperative that we defend democratic principles and institutions within our respective countries and around the world,” Harris told Prime Minister Modi.

+''And that we maintain what we must do to strengthen democracies at home and it is incumbent on our nations to of course protect democracies in the best interests of people of our countries,” she said in her remarks as she welcomed Modi to her ceremonial office.

-“I know from personal experience and from my family of the commitment of the Indian people to democracy, and the work that needs to be done, we can begin to imagine, and then actually achieve our vision for democratic principles and institutions,” she said.
+''I know from personal experience and from my family of the commitment of the Indian people to democracy, and the work that needs to be done (so that) we can begin to imagine, and then actually achieve our vision for democratic principles and institutions,” said 56-year-old Harris, whose mother - Shyamala Gopalan - was a cancer researcher and civil rights activist from Chennai.
+According to The Economist Intelligence Unit in February, India slipped two places to 53rd position in the 2020 Democracy Index's global ranking.
+However, India is ranked higher than most of its neighbouring countries.

+Harris' remarks came months after a raucous group of demonstrators waving ‘Trump 2020’ flags and wearing T-shirts and hats with the then president’s signature ‘Keep America Great’ tagline stormed Capitol Hill on January 6 and clashed with police just as Congress convened to validate Joe Biden’s presidential win.

+Commenting on the attack, Biden had said, “This was not dissent.
+It was a disorder.
+It posed an existential crisis and a test of whether our democracy could survive - a sad reminder that there is nothing guaranteed about our democracy.''
+When asked about Harris’ comments on democracy, Foreign Secretary Harsh Vardhan Shringla told the media that the Vice President appreciated the fact that both the countries represented large and successful democracies and that ''we needed to continue to work not only within our own countries, but with other countries, to promote the brand of democracy.'' ''In the discussions, I think she did mention that the US Congress was highly appreciative and kept noting the fact that India and the US represented the two largest democracies.
+There was a great deal of appreciation of how both our democracies function.
+And that was I would say discussion that took place in the actual meeting, which, in which the media were not present,'' Shringla told the media in response to a question.

 She had earlier spoken with Modi over phone on June 3.